Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

  Click this button to display all hidden payments.

  - [QUICK SEARCH]
- Click this menu to display the context menu.
+ Click this button to display the *QUICK SEARCH* context menu.
 Payments can be searched for using the following search criteria:

   - *Turnover*
   - *Contra account*